-At the occasion of the 9th European Conference for Iranian Studies, the Societas Iranologica Europaea announced the awardees of the Fourth Round of the European Award for Iranian Studies.
-With this award the Societas Iranologica Europaea recognizes outstanding theses in any field of Iranian Studies defended at European universities.
+With the European Award for Iranian Studies the Societas Iranologica Europaea recognizes outstanding theses in any field of Iranian Studies defended at European universities.
 The award is given every four years.

 In 2019 the Societas Iranologica Europaea presented the Award to Viola Allegranzi and an Honourable Mention to Philip Bockholt.

 “Les inscriptions persanes de Ghazni, Afghanistan: Nouvelles sources pour l’étude de l’histoire culturelle et de la tradition épigraphique ghaznavides (Ve-VIe/XIe-XIIe siècles)” (Sorbonne Nouvelle Université Paris 3 and University of Naples “L’Orientale” 2017)